objeck/objeck-lang/README.md

 ## What's New?

 * v2024.6.x
-  * Support for the LLaMa 3 API
+  * LLaMa 3 local model support

 * v2024.6.0
     * Model tuning for OpenAI and Gemini